BlissRoms/bug_reports/README.md

-# BlissRoms Bug Reports
+# BlissRoms Bug Reports and Features Tracker

-This is an empty repository to be used for BlissRoms Project-related bug reports.
+Welcome to the BlissRoms Bug Reports and Features Tracker repository!
+This repository is dedicated to collecting bug reports and feature requests related to the BlissRoms Project.

+## Bug Reports

-To file a bug report, please go to the "Issues" tab and submit a report.
-Thank you!
+To submit a bug report, please follow these steps:
+1. Go to the "Issues" tab of this repository.
+2. Click on "New Issue" and select the "Bug report" template.
+3. Provide a clear and detailed description of the bug, including any steps to reproduce it.
+4. If possible, attach relevant logs or crash reports to help with troubleshooting.
+5. Be responsive to any requests for additional information or clarifications from the development team.

-## Before submitting a bug report
+Please note the following before submitting a bug report:

-**Do you have a logcat?** If it's a system crash or some other crashing issue, these problems are often hard or downright impossible to fix without proper logs of what happened.
-You may find that your bug report was closed due to lack of actionable information - if that happens, please add more information to the report as a comment and we will re-open it if we deem it actionable.
+- Ensure you have a logcat or other relevant information to provide context for the issue.

-**Is it not a bug report?** Please ONLY use this repository for bug reports.
-Do not post user help questions here.
-For user help, go to one of our Telegram chats and we will be happy to help you.
-In addition, do not post requests for information from developers like ETA.
-Your report will be removed and you may be banned from filing more reports.
+- Do not post user help questions here.
+For user help, please visit our Telegram chats or other designated support channels.

-**Is it nice?** Do not post threatening or harrassing bug reports.
-You will be banned immediately from participating.
-Be nice to others and the developers and the maintainers of Team Bliss.
-Any form of rudeness is NOT tolerated.
+- Be respectful and avoid any form of harassment or threats.
+Rudeness will not be tolerated.

+## Feature Requests

+To submit a feature request, please follow these steps:
+1. Go to the "Issues" tab of this repository.
+2. Click on "New Issue" and select the "Feature Request" template.
+3. Clearly describe the feature you would like to see in BlissRoms and provide any supporting information or examples.
+4. Consider the feasibility and compatibility of the feature with BlissRoms.
+5. Be open to feedback and discussions from the development team and other users.

+General Guidelines:
+- Only use this repository for bug reports and feature requests.
+Other types of issues will be removed.
+- Respect the decisions of the development team regarding feature implementation.
+- Seek help and support through official communication channels such as our Telegram chats.

-Have fun and let's go squash some bugs!
+Have fun and Let's work together to squash bugs and create a great experience with BlissRoms!